EasyVista Connector installation

 Copy the supplied install file SMAEasyVistaConnector-win.zip and extract it into the installation directory.

-After the installation is complete, the root installation directory contains the connector executable (EasyVista.exe), the encryption software executable (Encrypt.exe), the Connector.config file and four directories, java, joblogs, templates and log.
-The java directory contains the java software required to execute the connector (OpenJDK 11), the joblogs directory is used to temporarily contain job logs extracted from the OpCon system, the log directory contains the connector log files and the templates directory contains the EasyVista template files.
+After the installation is complete, the root installation directory contains the connector executable (EasyVista.exe), the encryption utility (Encrypt.exe), the Connector.config file, and four directories: java, joblogs, templates, and log.
+The java directory contains the Java software required to run the connector (OpenJDK 11).
+The joblogs directory temporarily stores job logs extracted from the OpCon system.
+The log directory contains the connector log files.
+The templates directory contains the EasyVista template files.

-Create the special $SCHEDULE DATE-EVIS global property that contains the schedule date in the yyyy-MM-dd format from the standard $SCHEDULE DATE property.
+Create the special $SCHEDULE DATE-EVIS global property that stores the schedule date in yyyy-MM-dd format from the standard $SCHEDULE DATE property.
 Set the value to yyyy-MM-dd.

 The configuration of the EasyVista Connector requires setting the OpCon connection information for the OpCon system associated with the connector.